nicoll-douglas/programming-notes/fundamentals.md

 #### `try-catch`

-- In `try-catch`, multiple `catch` blocks needed for each type of exception if they don't belong to the same class hierarchy
+- In `try-catch`, multiple `catch` blocks needed for each type of exception if they don't belong to the same class hierarchy or can use bar operator (`|`)
 - If they belong to the same hierarchy, more specific exception can be specified first
 - If there is no `try-catch` block, the exception propagates up through the call stack